genji970/RL-stock-prediction-paper-review/AGENT PERFORMING AUTONOMOUS STOCK TRADING UNDER GOOD AND BAD SITUATIONS(Yunfei Luo , Zhangqi Duan).md

 RL uses monte carlo method to build trajectory.
 And because it is MC method, t+1 time is not affected by time 0 \~ t-1.
 It somehow show insight

+Still, gradient boosting models such as LGBM is used widely.
+Due to LGBM's structure, it easily overfit but rl shows great robust in time series.
+Maybe, stochastic policy can prevent model from overfitting.
+Maybe, entropy regularization is the key to overfitting issue.